2001 All-Ireland Senior Camogie Championship: Final

-Tipperary took control of the final in a three-minute spell from the ninth to the 12th minute of the first half when first Claire Grogan and then Deirdre Hughes smashed home excellent goals before Hughes scored again with a sparkling point.
+Tipperary took control of the final in a three-minute spell from the ninth to the 12th minute of the first half when first Claire Grogan and then Deirdre Hughes smashed home goals before Hughes scored again with a point.
 Kilkenny never recovered from this seven point barrage.

 Supermom

-Dubbed “supermom” in the media, Kilkenny substitute Jillian Dillon-Maher gave birth to her third child Darragh just seven weeks old before she helped Kilkenny dispatch Galway in the All-Ireland semi-final.
-She then played in the All Ireland final just two and a half months after giving birth.
+Dubbed “supermom” in the media, Kilkenny substitute Jillian Dillon-Maher gave birth seven weeks old before she helped Kilkenny dispatch Galway in the All-Ireland semi-final.
+She then played in the All Ireland final two and a half months after giving birth.